-For all street classifications, the lane dimensions, sidewalk widths, sidewalk attachment to/detachment from the curb and placement of sidewalks with respect to shade trees are determined on a street segment basis.
+For all street classifications, the travel lane and bike lane dimensions, sidewalk widths, sidewalk attachment to/detachment from the curb and placement of sidewalks with respect to shade trees are determined on a street segment basis.
 The type of curb, including vertical, rolled, or ribbon, is also determined on a street segment basis.
-(Additional information for these details is provided in the DS&PM [link].)
-All street classifications exist for each type of street--rural, suburban or urban.
-(For more information on street types, please see descriptions above [link] and the DS&PM [link].)
+(Additional information for these details is provided in the DS&PM).
+Character-based street classifications exist for each type of street--rural, suburban or urban.
+(For more information on street types, please see descriptions above and the DS&PM)